Water Margin: Stage

+Video games

+Video games based on the novel include Konami's console RPG series Suikoden and Koei's strategy game Bandit Kings of Ancient China.
+Other games with characters based on the novel or were partly inspired by it include: Jade Empire, which features a character "Black Whirlwind" who is based on Li Kui; Data East's Outlaws Of The Lost Dynasty, which was also released under the titles Suiko Enbu and Dark Legend; Shin Megami Tensei: Imagine.
+There is also a beat em' up game Shuǐhǔ Fēngyún Chuán (水滸風雲傳 (Water and Wind)), created by Never Ending Soft Team and published by Kin Tec in 1996.
+It was re-released for the Mega Drive and in arcade version by Wah Lap in 1999.
+An English version titled "Water Margin: The Tales of Clouds and Winds" by Piko Interactive translated and released in 2015.
+Some enemy sprites are taken from other beat 'em ups and modified, including Knights of the Round, Golden Axe and Streets of Rage.

+In the 8th canto of the 2023 video game Limbus Company, there is a faction known as "The Pinky", based on the 108 heroes.

 Other

+In Chinese, the name "Li Gui" – from the character who impersonates the notorious Li Kui to rob people – is used as a synonym for fake products.

 The temple fair in Southern Taiwan Song Jiang Battle Array is based on the acrobatic fighting from Water Margin.

 Characters from the story often appear on Money-suited playing cards, which are thought to be the ancestor of both modern playing cards and mahjong tiles.
 These cards are also known as Water Margin cards (水滸牌).

 The trading card game Yu-Gi-Oh! has an archetype based on the 108 heroes known as the "Fire Fist" (known as "Flame Star" in the OCG) (炎えん星せい, Ensei) where the monsters aside from Horse Prince, Lion Emperor, and Spirit are based on those heroes.